ot4i/ace-maven-plugin/samples/README.md

     </dependency>
 </dependencies>
 ```
-Important scope needs to be set to compile and type to zip.
+**Important**:  scope needs to be set to compile and type to zip.
 Based on this dependency the ace-maven-plugin downloads and extracts the shared lib into the workspace.
 Without this dependency the build will fail, as the project is not available.